opulo-inc/ohai/docs/operations/order-fulfillment/index.md

 3. Review each ShipStation order in the batch for correctness - double check the package size, declared values, and shipping methods are all appropriate

 	!!!note "Training is required for this step"
-		Please ask Lucian for help if it's your first time doing this.
+		Please ask Lucy for help if it's your first time doing this.

 4. Purchase the labels